 While largely eliminated in industrialized countries, it remains a substantial public health issue that disproportionately affects children and adolescents in low- and middle-income countries.
-The Global Burden of Disease study estimates that in 2017 there were nearly 11 million cases and more than 116,000 deaths due to typhoid worldwide.
+The Global Burden of Disease study estimates that in 2019 there were more than 9 million cases and more than 110,000 deaths due to typhoid worldwide.
 However, the burden is likely underestimated due to difficulties with surveillance and diagnostics.